6 Common Illnesses In Children And Ways To Prevent Them

 Young children are often battling infections.
 Want to know what are the most common problems they face and how to ward them off?

 By Dr Santosh Datar

-Parents want their children to stay as healthy as possible, but reality is far from this.
+Parents want their children to stay as healthy as possible, but the reality is far from this.
 Children, especially infants, are most susceptible to infections.
-The immune system of infants and younger children is not completely developed, and hence they are constantly battling a series of infections, which they are exposed to almost every day.
+The immune system of infants and younger children are not completely developed, and hence they are constantly battling a series of infections, which they are exposed to almost every day.

 Cold and flu

 This is one of the most common and infectious illnesses children suffer from.
 On an average, school-going children contract a cold at least 6–10 times a year, and it lasts from a few days to two weeks.

 Preventive measures: The influenza vaccination will protect your child from the flu but not from other respiratory viruses.
 Children should be taught to cover the nose and mouth while sneezing or coughing.
 Handwashing is the most important method to prevent cold.
 Children should be taught to wash their hands before and after meals, after playing with other children or with pets, before and after wiping the nose, etc. Younger children tend to put toys in their mouth.
 These toys should be washed and cleaned regularly.

 Hand, foot, mouth disease (HFMD)